judka-uriel/uriel-book/uriel_en.md

 “Choose life” refer to the requirement to work, since work is necessary for sustaining life.

-Rabbi Yehudah in Kiddushin [29a](https://www.sefaria.org/Kiddushin.29a.10) says that anyone who does not teach his son a trade teaches him robbery.
+Rabbi Yehuda in Kiddushin [29a](https://www.sefaria.org/Kiddushin.29a.10) says that anyone who does not teach his son a trade teaches him robbery.
 For without a profession he will be forced to resort to obtaining his livelihood through criminal means.

-Rabban Gamliel, son of Rabbi Yehudah HaNasi, in Pirkei Avot [2:2](https://www.sefaria.org/Pirkei_Avot.2.2) instructs that it is good to combine the study of Torah with some craft, because this distances one from sin.
+Rabban Gamliel, son of Rabbi Yehuda HaNasi, in Pirkei Avot [2:2](https://www.sefaria.org/Pirkei_Avot.2.2) instructs that it is good to combine the study of Torah with some craft, because this distances one from sin.
 By sin here is meant the necessity of seeking unlawful or